Crypto

 • Ethereum’s monthly and weekly spot volume on centralized exchanges has overtaken bitcoin’s for the first time in more than seven years, The Block reported on Thursday.
 Last month, centralized exchanges notched about $480 billion in trading volume for ethereum, while bitcoin saw $401 billion.

-• Ethereum’s entrance queue to start staking has risen to 819,797 tokens worth $3.5 billion, bringing the wait time to 14 days and six hours, a figure that surpasses the network’s exit queue, which reached an all-time high in the previous month.
+• Ethereum’s entrance queue to start staking has risen to 819,797 tokens worth $3.5 billion, bringing the wait time to 14 days and 6 hours, a figure that surpasses the network’s exit queue, which reached an all-time high in the previous month.
 The last time ethereum’s staking entrance line was over 800,000 tokens was in September 2023, per analytics dashboard Validator Queue

-• Meanwhile, US spot ethereum ETFs have recorded three consecutive days of outflows with Wednesday seeing $38 million leave the investment funds.
+• Meanwhile, US spot ethereum ETFs have recorded three consecutive days of outflows, with Wednesday seeing $38 million leave the investment funds.
 Ethereum’s outflows come as spot bitcoin ETFs have started seeing inflows again after a brutal August.

 More Crypto